Title I / Learning Assistance Program (LAP)

 What are the Title I and Learning Assistance Programs (LAP)?

-The object of both programs is to accelerate the achievement of students performing below grade level by providing supplemental academic support.
+The object of both programs is to accelerate the achievement of students performing below grade level by providing supplemental academic supports, and/or behavior supports.
+For more information on these programs visit OSPI at https://www.k12.wa.us/policy-funding/grants-grant-management/closing-educational-achievement-gaps-title-i-part

 Who is eligible?

-The Federal Way School District uses Title I and LAP resources primarily to assist elementary and secondary students who are identified as failing or most at risk of failing the state’s performance standards in mathematics, reading, and writing.
+The Federal Way School District uses Title I and LAP resources primarily to assist scholars who are identified as failing or most at risk of failing the state’s performance standards in ELA and Math.
 Students are identified for Title I or LAP services based on state and district assessment scores.
-See K-5 ELA K-5 Math

 File A Complaint